francklinmarroq/francklinmarroq/README.md

 ## I'm a Computer Systems Engineering student!!

-- 🔭 Im currently working on: [Water Service Receipt API][repo1]!
+- 🔭 Im currently working on: [POS System API][repo1]!
 <!-- - 🌱 I’m currently learning Electron apps development. 🤓-->
 - 👯 I’m looking to collaborate with other content creators and developers.
-- 🥅 2022 Goals: meet my 2021 goal :rofl:, create content for my [Youtube Channel][youtube].
+- 🥅 2022 Goals: Complete the #100DaysOfCode challenge, create content for my [Youtube Channel][youtube] and write some blog entries along the way.
 - ⚡ Fun fact: I play videogames with friends on my [Twitch Channel][twitch].
+- 🎵 Here's my [playlist][musicplaylist] for coding. 🤣

 ### Connect with me: